| Faculty |

 |

 Dr. Janet Van Dyke is a 1981 graduate of the University of Illinois College of Veterinary Medicine.
 She completed her internship and surgical residency at the Animal Medical Center in New York City in 1984.
 Practicing orthopedics and sports medicine, Dr. Van Dyke saw many canine patients that could benefit from rehabilitation therapy.
-In 2002, she founded the Canine Rehabilitation Institute to train and certify veterinarians, physical therapists, veterinary technicians, and physical therapist assistants in canine rehabilitation.
+In 2002, she founded Canine Rehabilitation Institute to train and certify veterinarians, physical therapists, and veterinary technicians in canine rehabilitation.

 |